-Perfect, hearty football watching food, this pork ragu pizza recipe needs no fork or plates needed.
+Perfect, hearty football watching food, this Pork Ragu Pizza with Ricotta Salata needs no fork or plates needed.
 Just grab a slice and go.
-And there’s a bonus couple of extra meals built in to this one!
+And there's a bonus couple of extra meals built in to this one!

 The built-in bonus with this dish, is that you'll get some extra easy meals, too.
 You see, the pork ragu recipe here makes tons, so from one afternoon of cooking, you'll get the ragu for the pizza, some ragu to have with pasta for dinner and some left-over to freeze for a quick and easy meal later.